 - autogenic training

 Meditation is a form of relaxation intended to clear your mind by focusing on the breath, a word, or a mantra.
-Some studies suggest that daily meditation can help alleviate stress, anxiety, and symptoms of depression.
+Some suggest that daily meditation can help alleviate stress, anxiety, and symptoms of depression.

 Mindfulness practices, including meditation, train people to focus attention on the moment.
 This helps to cultivate an attitude of openness and acceptance, which may have antidepressant effects.